aguru-venkata-saisantosh-patnaik/App_Feedback_Analysis/README.md

 - **Text Processing**: Apply various NLP techniques to prepare the text data for analysis.
 - **Sentiment Analysis**: Evaluate user sentiments in app reviews to categorize them as positive, negative, or neutral.
 - **Topic Modeling**: Identify prevalent topics discussed in user feedback using Latent Dirichlet Allocation (LDA).
-- **Generative AI Insights**: Use the Cohere AI API to generate actionable insights based on the processed data.
+- **Generative AI Insights**: Use the Gemini API to generate actionable insights based on the processed data.
 - **Visual Analytics**: Create visualizations to depict sentiment trends over time and highlight common topics in user reviews.

 ## Features